python/mypy/docs/source/final_attrs.rst

 .. note::

-   These are experimental features.
-They might change in later versions of mypy.
-The *final* qualifiers are available through the ``typing_extensions`` package on PyPI.
+   The :py:data:`~typing.Final` qualifiers are available through the ``typing_extensions`` package on PyPI for Python 2.7 and 3.4-3.7.
+   Starting with Python 3.8, they are included in the :py:mod:`typing` module.

 Final names
 -----------

-You can use the ``typing_extensions.Final`` qualifier to indicate that a name or attribute should not be reassigned, redefined, or overridden.
+You can use the :py:data:`~typing.Final` qualifier to indicate that a name or attribute should not be reassigned, redefined, or overridden.
 This is often useful for module and class level constants as a way to prevent unintended modification.
 Mypy will prevent